PharmaLedger-IMI/quorum-node-metrics-exporter/README.md

   - Description: Quorum peers head block by enode and protocol eth or istanbul
   - Labels: instance, instance_name, enode, enode_short, name, protocol
   - Values: The latest block of the connected peer
+- `quorum_tcp_egress_connectivity`:
+  - Description: Quorum TCP egress connectivity to other nodes by enode.
+  - Labels: instance, instance_name, enode, enode_short, name
+  - Values: 0=no connectivity/an outbound connection cannot be established, 1=connection can be established

 ### Metric Labels